 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released when electricity is used to make the oil into plastic bottles and lids.
+Narrator text: Carbon is released when oil is made into plastic bottles and lids.
 (ANIMATION OF ELECTRICITY BEING USED IN FACTORY)

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Transportation of bottles to bottling plant.
-[X] Button 2: Transportation of bottles to shops.
-Button 3: The bottles are sent to a landfill.
+Button 1: Plastic bottles are transported to bottling plants.
+[X] Button 2: Plastic bottles are transported to shops and restaurants.
+Button 3: Plastic bottles decompose inlandfill.

 Slide 6